-But cancer is a formidable foe, one that Stanley Riddell is all too familiar with after more than two decades of waging war against it.
+But cancer is a formidable foe, one that immunotherapy researcher Dr. Stanley Riddell is all too familiar with after more than two decades of attempting to overcome it.

 "Tumors are very clever, and they utilize evasion strategies to limit the effectiveness of the immune response," he said.

-So he's fortifying the immune system with better weapons: long-living T cells specially engineered to seek and destroy cancer.
+So he's fortifying the immune system with T cells specially engineered to seek and destroy cancer.

 “We are entering, I think, a new era where immunotherapy is going to become as established as surgery, radiation and chemotherapy, and I’m hoping that it’s going to be a lot safer for patients and a lot more effective,” Riddell said.

 Riddell is a world leader in a type of immunotherapy called CAR T-cell therapy.
 In this approach, a patient’s T cells are genetically reprogrammed to carry a synthetic receptor called a chimeric antigen receptor, or CAR, that enables the T cells to bind to and destroy target cells.